TSHM-N/KaeBot/README.md

 A constantly WIP Discord bot written in discord.py.

 # What is KaeBot?
 KaeBot is a WIP Discord bot written in the __rewrite__ branch of the [discord.py](https://github.com/Rapptz/discord.py) API wrapper for Python.
-KaeBot currently features a wide array of commands, built-in database support and over a thousand total lines of code.
+KaeBot features a wide array of commands, built-in database support, integration with several external APIs and over a thousand total lines of code.
-Currently, KaeBot is in the alpha stage of development.
+Currently, KaeBot is in the beta stage of development.

 # Invite KaeBot to your Discord server
 As KaeBot is currently in active development, I have no plans to release a public invite link for KaeBot *for now*.